 says Mark Simmers, CEO of Celtic Renewables Because distilleries currently produce around three times more pot ale than draff, the company is also considering other sustainable sources of sugar-rich raw materials, such as the by-products from breweries or paper waste, to help it convert the excess into biofuel.

 “If we were to use all the by-products from Scottish distilleries, it would still leave us with almost 1.5billion litres of pot ale.
-We could make at least the same volume of fuels again by using alternative waste or residue material such as paper and brewery waste.”
+We could make at least the same volume of fuels again by using alternative waste or residue material such as paper and brewery by-products.”